dreadflopp/dreads_modlist_patches/README.md

 4. Go to the Setup tab
     - Ensure the Game Path is correct (i.e., ..\Modding\Steam\steamapps\common\Skyrim Special Edition).
     - Ensure the Mod Organizer path is correct (i.e., ..\Modding\Tools\Mod Organizer 2).
     - If the MO path is correct, the INI Path menu will find the user’s profiles in MO2.
-Select the profile created earlier in the Guide (STEP SE Core v0.1.0).
+Select the profile you use in MO.
         - If BethINI does not automatically find the profiles, browse to MO2's Profile folder.
         - For Instance users the profile will be stored in the user's AppData folder (i.e. C:\Users\UserName\AppData\Local\ModOrganizer\SkyrimSE\profiles)